ppapion/SCH/README.md

 The process repeats for each of the folds.
 By comparing the accuracy statistics from the various folds, you can assess the quality of the data set and the reliability of the predictions.

-Cross-validation might be used instead of the single Training-Validation (or Training-Validation-Test) approach,

 ## 7. How would you deploy to production?
-Predictive models are typically built in Python or R, but most consumers of these models are engineers that use a completely different software stack.
+Predictive models are built in Python or R, but typical consumers of these models are engineers that use a completely different software stack.
 This is improving continuously, but is not as straightforward process as it could be.
-The process to turn Python models into production is generally more developed at this point than the same for R models.

 One way is to export the model as a XML specification (with PMML, Predictive Modeling Markup Language), and then use it for in-database scoring.

-Another way is to make it accessible via Web API.
+Another way is to make the model accessible via Web API.
 For Python for example, the Flask package can be used to create the API endpoint.
 The model is then deployed as a micro-webservice/API on a cloud production server, that can be called by the consumers.

+There is a similar process for R. The resulting model can be serialised and saved in RDS format (saveRDS() function), later retrieved (with readRDS()) and generate the API with the Jug R package (there might be similar packages that do the same).

-For R one way is to save the trained model as a stored procedure, this then can be invoked from R or any language that supports Transact-SQL (Java, Python, etc.), to make predictions on new observations.
+Another popular way for R models is to save the trained model as a stored procedure, this can later be invoked from R or any language that supports Transact-SQL (Java, Python, etc.), to make predictions on new observations.

-For example, IBM has implemented many ML algorithms as in-database stored procedures on their DB2 Warehouse on Cloud software, and also created the ibmdbR CRAN-R package with access to the in-database ML algorithms, models and R objects to simplify this process.
+For example, IBM has implemented many ML algorithms as in-database stored procedures on its DB2 Warehouse on Cloud software, and also created the ibmdbR CRAN-R package with access to the in-database ML algorithms, models and R objects to simplify this process.